This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CoffeehouseBlend #CollectiveBias

-You’ll be hard-pressed a day when this gal is never in the mood for anything with coffee and coconut… especially when combined!
+You’ll be hard-pressed to find a day when this gal isn’t in the mood for anything with coffee or coconut… especially when combined!

 Truth be known, I didn’t take to coffee until I was 20 years old and worked for a newspaper while in college.
 I was more of a water and hot tea kinda girl (still am), but it didn’t take long before I became a coffee convert too.
 Walking into the large, busy newspaper office every day, just bubbling with excitement and possibility—along with long hours and pressing deadlines— meant smelling endless wafts of coffee in the air every single day and into the evening.

 As I’d sit there and type away on some new story or research new story leads, the intoxicating smell of java in the air got to me before long.